GibbsConsulting/django-plotly-dash/docs/simple_use.rst

   {%plotly_item name="SimpleExample"%}

-Direct use in this manner, without any application state or use of live updating, is directly equivalent to inserting an ``iframe`` containing the URL of a ``Dash`` application.
+Direct use in this manner, without any application state or use of live updating, is equivalent to inserting an ``iframe`` containing the URL of a ``Dash`` application.

 The registration code needs to be in a location